fmatthew5876/stdcxx-bitops/proposal/shift.md

 Signed integers can be represented using majority of schemes including sign bit representation, 1's complement, and 2's complement.
-In an attempt to be generic and support as many hardware platforms as possible, both C and C++ technically have support for all 3 of these representations.
+In an attempt to be generic and support as many hardware platforms as possible, both C and C++ technically have some measure of support for all of these representations.
 This is so even in the face of the practical reality that all modern machines have been using 2's complement for decades now.